 Hellrigl traces her affinity for cooking baking back to these fond memories of soaking up lessons in the kitchen, but they did not lead her to initially pursue a culinary career.
 She found independence traveling after earning her Bachelor’s degree at George Washington University’s Elliott School of International Affairs, working for an organization that democratically empowered women globally.
 While it was her parents who first put a knife in her hand, it was through travel that she came to appreciate the importance of honoring good ingredients – a method that translates strongly in her kitchen.

 Hellrigl made her way back to the kitchen in 2014 when she started Johanna’s Table.
 She is passionate about sourcing ingredients locally, as well as community supported agriculture.
 She was also fortunate enough to spend time in Easton, Maryland performing a stagiaire under Chef Jordan Lloyd of the Bartlett Pear Inn where local sustainable ingredients are pertinent to the restaurant’s mission.
 In 2016, Hellrigl became the Head Chef of Via Umbria, an Italian restaurant and food emporium in Georgetown.
 At Via Umbria, she oversaw the restaurant and cafe program and produced chef tasting menus that would allow each guest to enjoy a culinary journey through Italy.
 Hellrigl often worked with winemakers from the regions to create pairing menus to show the history of the vineyard could be celebrated and the experience could be more personal.
-I worked with Tuscarora Coop and several other local farms to ensure our produce was seasonal, challenging myself and the team to utilize only what was available
+She worked with Tuscarora Coop and several other local farms to ensure our produce was seasonal, challenging herself and the team to utilize only what was available

 To Hellrigl, cooking is about history, simplicity, and above all, allowing ingredients and flavor to stand out in a dish.
 Expanding an appreciation and understanding for local ingredients is a challenge the chef is eager to utilize within the community DC provides, and she has made it her mission to empower clients to enjoy cooking for themselves.